 If you’ve been thinking about entering the field of technology, you might be wondering where exactly you should start.
-If you have a degree in computer science or have completed an engineering course, you might see many related options in the industry.
+If you have a degree in computer science or have completed an engineering programming bootcamp, you might see many related options in the industry.
 When it comes to computer science vs software engineering, these opportunities usually overlap with each other in terms of job responsibilities.

 A lot of the descriptions of the roles you have searched for online might sound vague or similar.
-For example, consider software engineering and computer science.
+For example, let’s consider software engineering vs computer science.
 What’s the difference between these?
 Both utilize programming and deal with software, so where do the two fields divert from each other?
 Is software engineering a subcategory of computer science?

 In this article, we’ll answer these questions and list out the differences between computer science and software engineering fields.
 The information here will help clarify any confusion you have and simplify your decision-making process.

-What is Computer Science?
+What Is Computer Science?

 Computer science is a broad scientific topic.
 It includes the study of how data is processed, the security of networks, organizing databases, artificial intelligence, and the development of websites and applications.

 Much like other forms of science, computer science takes an abstract approach to computers and computer programming.
 It explores how computers work in terms of algorithms and the computations that drive processes that manipulate data with theories.
 This approach to computers is one notable difference between computer science and software engineering.

 Data scientists can use the knowledge they’ve gained to program and augment computer systems.
 After gaining knowledge of these theories, computer scientists use this knowledge for academic purposes (theoretical) or put the principles into practice (practical).

-What is Software Engineering?
+What Is Software Engineering?

 Software engineering is a marriage of programming and engineering.
 Officially, it’s the application of engineering principles to software design.
 In plain language, software engineering is a field in which hardware design and system computation come together.
 Let’s break down what software engineering really entails.

 The physical parts of any computer are computer hardware.
 Hardware includes the monitor, the central processing unit (CPU), the hard drive, and so on.
-The hardware will eventually be the home for the software.
+The hardware will eventually be the home of the software.
 Software is a collection of digital code that tells the computer hardware what to do.
 Examples of software include operating systems (like Windows or iOS), programs and apps, and drivers that run in the background.

 Software engineers consider both the hardware and software aspects of a computer when creating software systems.
 This results in a product that functions more efficiently with fewer bugs and problems.